Community Views: What Are Some of the Hardest Parkinson’s Symptoms to Manage?

 The number one answer is not the most common symptom that most people think of when they think of Parkinson’s.
 Along with the physical symptoms of Parkinson’s, many people with the diagnosis also experience psychosis, which begins with mild symptoms.

 This mental side of Parkinson’s can start with confusion and progress to include hallucinations and dementia.
-The hallucinations, when coupled with dementia, is certainly one of the most heartbreaking aspects of Parkinson’s.
+The hallucinations, when coupled with dementia, are certainly one of the most heartbreaking aspects of Parkinson’s.

 “Hallucinations/delusions.”